TheNumbat/ocaml-boxroot/README.md

 - `dll_boxroot`: a variant of `boxroot`, but using a simpler implementation with doubly-linked lists,
-- `rem_boxroot`: a variant of `boxroot`, but using a different implementation using OCaml's remembered set.
+- `rem_boxroot`: a variant of `boxroot`, but using a different implementation using OCaml's remembered set,
+- `bitmap_boxroot`: a variant of `boxroot` using a bitmap allocator inspired by the Hotspot VM implementation of JNI global references.

 The various implementations (except the `ocaml` one) have similar memory representation, some on the OCaml heap and some outside of the